-By checking the box below, I acknowledge that completion of this evaluation is for the sole purpose of applying for compliance funding and does not take the place of future provider assessments that the Department may require to determine provider compliance with the HCBS settings rules.
+CONTACT INFORMATION Contact Name: Contact Phone Number: Email Address: I acknowledge that completion of this evaluation is for the compliance funding and does not take the place of future ne Department may require to determine provider compliance □ I AGREE

-☐ I AGREE

-Existing regional center vendors may receive funding to make changes to service settings and/or programs to help them come into compliance with the HCBS rules.
+Regional center vendors may receive funding to make changes to service settings and/or programs to help them come into compliance with the HCBS rules.
 To be considered for funding, vendors must complete and submit this form and the provider compliance evaluation form as one packet to the regional center with which it has primary vendorization.